xingwujie/plant/lib/db/mongo/schema.md

 ## Location

 - _id (MongoId)
+- userId - MongoId of the user that created this document
 - userIds (array of user objects) each object:
   - id (MongoId) of user in user collection
   - role (string) - one of 'owner', 'manager'
 - title (name of the location)
-- loc (received from User collection - this is the Geo location of the Location)
+- loc (an Object - Geo location of the Location)
+  - type: 'Point'
+  - coordinates: {
+    "0": Floating Point Number - longitute,
+    "1": Floating Point Number - latitude,
+  }
-- public - a boolean flag which is `false` (missing) by default.
+- public - a boolean flag which is missing (implied `false`) by default.
 Indicates if the geo location of these plants can be made public.
 - password - an array of objects - allows user with the password access to the geo positions at this location.
   - (expire-)date - date integer (locale based)
   - (expire-)time - time integer (locale based)
   - password - (password hash)
-- userId - MongoId of the user that created this document

 ## Plant

 - _id (MongoId)
-- title
+- title - string
-- purchasedDate - actually acquired date
+- purchasedDate - actually acquired date - integer YYYYMMDD
 - plantedDate - an integer YYYYMMDD
 - userId - MongoId of the user that created this document
-- locationId - to be added soon when Location gets added
+- locationId - MongoId of the corresponding _id in the Location collection

 ## Note